sundayshield/Network-Forensics/masterminds-challenge-github-writeup.md

 **Challenge:** Understanding which traffic patterns were significant versus routine background noise in a large PCAP.

-**Resolution:** Applied the core principle built across previous investigations — lead with a known anchor (victim IP), use targeted filters to isolate relevant traffic, and let repeated patterns (repeated 404s before a 200, repeated DNS queries to the same domain, high DNS connection counts) surface the attacker activity.
+**Resolution:** Applied the core principle built across previous investigations lead with a known anchor (victim IP), use targeted filters to isolate relevant traffic, and let repeated patterns (repeated 404s before a 200, repeated DNS queries to the same domain, high DNS connection counts) surface the attacker activity.
 Prior experience with Brim from Boogeyman 1 made the filter syntax second nature, allowing focus to shift from tool mechanics to investigative thinking.

 ---

 ## Key Learnings

-1. **Repeated 404s before a 200 from the same external IP is a behavioral red flag.** It suggests C2 beacon attempts cycling through endpoints until one responds — a pattern worth alerting on in a production SIEM.
+1. **Repeated 404s before a 200 from the same external IP is a behavioral red flag.** It suggests C2 beacon attempts cycling through endpoints until one responds, a pattern worth alerting on in a production SIEM.

 2. **Every alert deserves attention — even when traffic looks routine.** The Suricata Network Trojan alert on Machine 2 was the clearest confirmation signal in that investigation.
 IDS alerts exist to be investigated, not ignored.